-According to our preliminary analysis, the expected workload for differentiating this scheme from a random oracle is of the order $2^{n/2}$ with n the output size of the called compression function (i.e., in this case K with n=c).
-For this reason, this scheme would be sub-optimal if used with one of the four fixed-output length candidates of [8, Section 4] as they all have an output size n that satisfies $n \le c/2$.
-When using as underlying compression function a function that is claimed to be indifferentiable with a capacity c, the optimum output size to use is also c, resulting in the absence of generic attacks with expected workload of order below $2^{c/2}$.
+From the soundness of the construction, the expected workload for differentiating this scheme from a random oracle is of the order $2^{n/2}$ with n the output size of the called compression function (i.e., in this case K with n=c).
+For this reason, this scheme would be sub-optimal if used with one of the four fixed-output length candidates of [11, Section 4] as they all have an output size n that satisfies n=c/2.
+When using as underlying compression function a function that is claimed to be indifferentiable with a capacity c, the optimum output size to use is also c, resulting in the absence of generic attacks with expected workload of order below $2^{c/2}$ .